When a couple with children

 divorces, it is best for the children if both parents are actively involved in

-their lives.
-Unfortunately for the non-custodial parent, events occur
+custody order can provide.
+Unfortunately for the non-custodial parent, events

 Although the non-custodial parent tries to be there for his children, situations,